 Every case is different and, as we said, there are no guarantees of any particular damages in your case.
 However, the categories of damages above represent what many accident victims typically have the right to recover.

 Coping with a severe injury can add emotional stress and financial struggles to the already difficult task of healing from a painful injury.
 You do not deserve to suffer because of someone else’s careless or reckless actions.
 Instead, you deserve justice, accountability, and compensation.

-If you were injured in a scooter accident in the Las Vegas area, call the knowledgeable, hard-working legal team at Benson & Bingham today at (702) 382-9797, or reach out to us online, for a free case evaluation.
+If you were injured in a scooter accident in the Las Vegas area, call the knowledgeable, hard-working legal team of Las Vegas personal injury lawyers at Benson & Bingham today at (702) 382-9797, or reach out to us online, for a free case evaluation.